UK Government Launches £8.5 Million Grants Program to Boost AI Safety Research

 International partnerships quickly followed.
 By spring 2025, some of the UK-funded projects were co-led with U.S. and Canadian researchers, dovetailing with trilateral AI safety principles announced earlier in the year.
 These collaborations highlight the UK’s push to build global consensus on AI risk management while reinforcing its own role as a hub for systemic AI safety research.

-In July 2025, the Department for Science, Innovation and Technology confirmed a Phase 2 extension of the programme, with another £4–4.5 million to be awarded later this year.
+In July 2025, the Department for Science, Innovation and Technology confirmed a Phase 2 extension of the programme.
+It came with another £4–4.5 million to be awarded later this year.
 Calls for new proposals are expected in October, with decisions anticipated by early 2026.

 ORIGINAL NEWS STORY: